 Over many years Mr. Spears has represented clients in large civil cases involving complex financial and securities law issues.
 Many of those cases have involved hundreds of millions, or billions, of dollars in claimed damages.

-- Together with partner Jason Mogel, Mr. Spears is currently representing a large German bank in a lawsuit against the portfolio manager for a CDO.
-The lawsuit alleges that the bank lost all of its large investment in the CDO because of the portfolio manager's gross negligence and willful misconduct in managing the CDO's investment portfolio.
-After the Court initially dismissed the bank's case, Mr. Spears and Mr. Mogel appealed the dismissal to the Second Circuit Court of Appeals, and Mr. Spears argued the appeal.
+- Mr. Spears represented a large German bank in a lawsuit against the portfolio manager for a CDO, alleging that the bank lost all of its large investment in the CDO, because of the portfolio manager's gross negligence and willful misconduct in managing the CDO's investment portfolio.
+After the Court initially dismissed the bank's case, Mr. Spears appealed the dismissal to the Second Circuit Court of Appeals and argued the appeal.
 In August 2012, the Second Circuit issued a lengthy decision reversing the dismissal and reinstating the bank's case.
 Bayerische Landesbank v.
 Aladdin Capital Management LLC, 2012 WL 3156441 (2d Cir.
 Aug.
 6, 2012).
-That decision addressed important issues of diversity jurisdiction, standing, and contract and tort law as they apply to complex financial investment products.
-The Firm is now representing the bank in discovery proceedings in that case.
+That decision addressed important issues of diversity jurisdiction, standing, and contract and tort law as they apply to complex financial products.

 - Mr. Spears has represented many defendants in cases involving residential mortgage-backed securities.
 He represented Angelo Mozilo of Countrywide Financial in lawsuits in the Southern District of New York alleging fraud in the sale of RMBS.
 Those cases were thrown out on motions to dismiss.
-Together with partner Charlita Mays, Mr. Spears currently represents a large international bank as a defendant in RMBS cases brought by the FHFA involving billions of dollars in claimed damages.
+Together with partner Charlita Mays, Mr. Spears represented a large international bank as a defendant in RMBS cases brought by the FHFA involving billions of dollars in claimed damages.
+Mr. Spears and partner Christopher Dysard represented a large international bank as a defendant in a case brought by a monoline insurer of RMBS involving billions of dollars in claimed damages.

 - Mr. Spears and partner Charlita Mays represented the sovereign wealth fund of the Sultanate of Oman in a civil litigation arising out of that fund's involvement in an effort to acquire Dow Chemical Co.

-- Mr. Spears, together with partners Linda Imes and Charlita Mays, represented Columbia University in a qui tam proceeding commenced against it in the United States District Court in New York City relating to Medicaid charges by a University hospital.
+- Mr. Spears, together with partners Linda Imes and Charlita Mays, represented Columbia University in a qui tam proceeding commenced against it in a United States District Court relating to Medicaid charges by a University hospital.

 - Mr. Spears represented Genentech in a products liability case in New York State Court relating to the patented drug Xolair®.